Introduction to Ansible

 Required Skills

-Unlike puppet & chef (automation tool like ansible), which requires the knowledge of ruby, with ansible, you don’t need to learn any complicated programming language.
-Ansible uses YAML, which is a high-level human-readable language that can be easily understood by IT Admin.
-Also, most of the common tasks are available in the form of a playbook in the Ansible Galaxy Community, which you can extend as per your requirement.
+Unlike Puppet & Chef (automation tool like Ansible), which requires knowledge of Ruby, you don’t need to learn any complicated programming language with Ansible.
+It uses YAML, a high-level human-readable language that IT Admin can easily understand.
+Also, most common tasks are available as a playbook in the Ansible Galaxy Community, which you can extend as required.

-- Using this, you can cut down certain processes from hours to minutes.
+- Using this, you can cut down specific processes from hours to minutes.

 - It eliminates repetitive tasks.